 This is where you will find all reference material to the JME process.
-Included is the process itself, what you will need and what you need to do within the timeframes listed.
+Included is the JME Guidelines, what you will need and what you need to do within the timeframes listed.

 What is the process?

-The JME Process is detailed here and contains all the necessary steps and timelines.
+The JME Guidelines contain all the necessary steps and timelines in the JME process.

 JME Assessment criteria

 The TAC will consider whether a request for JME can be approved based on the following JME Assessment Criteria